eddysanoli-webdev/freeCodeCamp/Learn Terraform by Building a Dev Environment/Readme.md

 - `terraform show`: Show ALL of the changes made (The info for all states).
 - `terraform destroy`: Destroy anything that we have created (Also can be invoked using `terraform apply -destroy`).
 Use `terraform destroy -auto-approve` to not display a dialog asking for confirmation.
 - `terraform fmt`: Correct any inconsistencies found in the `.tf` files.
+- `terraform apply -refresh-only`: If we don't want to be forced to destroy our terraform deployment and then re-apply to make the output changes visible, you can add the `-refresh-only` tag to make terraform reload the outputs.
+- `terraform output`: Display the outputs that the current terraform deployment has.

 ### State